mistatee1/brightHR/README.md

 - Runs tests with 2 retries (configurable via `PLAYWRIGHT_RETRIES` env)
 - Archives HTML report and JUnit results
 - Publishes results as a check on PRs

-### Jenkins

-A `Jenkinsfile` (declarative pipeline) is included for Jenkins integration.

-**Setup:**
-1. Create a new Pipeline job in Jenkins
-2. Point it to your repository and select "Pipeline script from SCM"
-3. Set the script path to `Jenkinsfile`
-4. Add three secrets (Credentials) to your Jenkins instance:
-   - `APP_URL`
-   - `TEST_EMAIL`
-   - `TEST_PASSWORD`
-5. Configure job parameters or use the env variables directly